LaunchCodeEducation/data-analysis-curriculum/content/data-visualization/reading/vizzes-with-python/_index.md

 weight = 3
 +++

 Armed with visualization best practices, we can dive into Matplotlib and Seaborn, the two Python libraries oftentimes used with pandas to create beautiful visualizations.

 Seaborn is built on top of Matplotlib and can make more complex visualizations with customized color palettes.

-Matplotlib might show up more as a tool for EDA where the visualizations are mainly tools for us as analysts as opposed to visualizations to present to business leaders.
+Matplotlib might show up more as a tool for EDA, where the visualizations are mainly tools for us as analysts as opposed to visualizations to present to business leaders.

 To import Matplotlib, we can use the following common syntax: